 6-869.
 Meetings; reports; report of examination; response; penalties

 A. The board of directors of a trust company shall meet at least once every three months.
-The superintendent or any director may call a special meeting.
+The deputy director or any director may call a special meeting.
 A majority of the board constitutes a quorum.
 The board shall keep minutes of each meeting, including a record of attendance and a record of all votes pertaining to the trust business, any officer or any shareholder.

 B. At least once every three months the board of directors of a trust company shall review written reports prepared by the president, other officers of the trust company or the trust committee as prescribed in section 6-870.
 The reports shall include the accounts that have been opened or closed during the calendar quarter before the meeting and the trust accounts subject to annual review during the calendar quarter before the meeting.